pySRURGS/pyGOURGS/README.md

 ![Binoculars](image/pyGOURGS.svg)

-## IN ACTIVE DEVELOPMENT

 ## Global Optimization by Uniform Random Global Search

 ## Features

-1. Robust parameter fitting
-2. Multiprocessing for speed
-3. Memoization for speed
-4. Loads data from CSV files
-5. Results saved to SQLite file.
-6. Results of new runs are added to results of old runs.
-7. User specified number of fitting parameters.
-8. User specified operator functions of arbitrary arity
-9. Can also run an exhaustive/brute-force search
+1. Can also run an exhaustive/brute-force search
-10. Can be run in deterministic mode for reproducibility
+2. Can be run in deterministic mode for reproducibility
-11. Developed and tested on Python 3.6
+3. Developed and tested on Python 3.6

 ## Getting Started